datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 contents from these locations.
 As long as there is at least one location that contains the file and is accessible, though, git-annex will get the content.

-For the books in your dataset, retrieving contents works because you and your room mate share the same file system.
-If you'd share the dataset with anyone without access to your file system, ``datalad get`` would not work!
+Therefore, for the books in your dataset, retrieving contents works because you and your room mate share the same file system.
+If you'd share the dataset with anyone without access to your file system, ``datalad get`` would not work, because it can't access your files.

 But there is one book that does not suffer from this restriction:
 The ``bash_guide.pdf``.
 This book was not manually downloaded and saved to the dataset with ``wget`` (thus keeping DataLad in the dark about where it came from), but it was